yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 ## Requirements

-Before starting the Yuno Android SDK integration, make sure your project meets the [technical requirements](doc:requirements-android).
-In addition, ensure the following prerequisites are in place:
+Before starting the Yuno Android SDK integration, ensure your project meets the [technical requirements](doc:requirements-android).
+Also, ensure the following prerequisites are in place:

 * You must have an active Yuno account
-* To perform the integration, you'll need your Yuno API credentials (`public-api-key`), which you can obtain from the [Developers section of the Yuno dashboard](https://docs.y.uno/docs/developers-credentials)
+* You need your Yuno API credentials (`public-api-key`), which you can obtain from the [Developers section of the Yuno dashboard](https://docs.y.uno/docs/developers-credentials)
 * Before enrolling a payment method, you must first create a customer using the [Create customer endpoint](ref:create-customer)

 ## Step 1: Create a customer

-Before enrolling payment methods, you need to create a customer in Yuno's system.
-Use the [Create customer endpoint](ref:create-customer) to obtain a `customer_id`.
-This identifier will be used to associate enrolled payment methods with the specific customer.
+Create a customer in Yuno's system using the [Create customer endpoint](ref:create-customer) before enrolling payment methods.
+This endpoint will return a `customer_id` that you'll use to associate enrolled payment methods with the specific customer.

 The endpoint will return a `customer_session` that you'll need to use when calling the enrollment methods.

 ## Step 2: Include the library in your project

-Follow these steps to add the Yuno Lite SDK to your Android project:
+Add the Yuno Lite SDK to your Android project:

 ### Add the Repository

-First, add Yuno's Maven repository to your project's Gradle configuration:
+Add Yuno's Maven repository to your project's Gradle configuration:

 ```kotlin
 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }
 ```

-After, include the code below in the file `build.gradle` to add the Yuno SDK dependency to the application.
+Include the following code in the `build.gradle` file to add the Yuno SDK dependency to the application:

 ```kotlin
 dependencies {